Year 6

 Year 6 is made up of two classes – 6B and 6D

 6B is taught by Miss Wraight and 6D is taught by Mrs Appleby.
-We also have the support of Mrs Murphy.
+We also have the support of Miss Dunne and Miss Bramley.
 In this section of the website, you can learn about life in Year 6, including our curriculum, the structure of our week, newsletters and anything we think will be useful!

 Class Teachers